-The ePassport IC including necessary software is the TOE for the PP [12].
-This ePassport IC is composed of IC chip hardware with a contactless communication interface, basic software (operating system) and an ePassport application program to be installed in the IC.
-An external antenna used for contactless communication is connected to the IC chip that will be embedded together with the antenna in a plastic sheet to constitute a portion of a passport booklet.
+The ePassport IC including necessary software is the TOE of the PP [12].
+This ePassport IC is composed of IC chip hardware with the contactless communication interface, and basic software (operating system) and ePassport application program that are installed in the said hardware (hereinafter, the term an "IC chip" shall mean an "ePassport IC").
+An external antenna is connected to the IC chip for contactless communication purpose, and the IC chip is embedded with the antenna to constitute a portion of a passport booklet.

-When a passport holder goes through an immigration process, the immigration official inspects the passport booklet using a passport inspection terminal (hereinafter a "terminal").
-The whole Information, printed on the passport booklet in ordinary characters, will be encoded and printed in the machine readable zone (MRZ) of the passport booklet, then read by the optical character reader of the terminal.
-Note that the information is digitized 1 and stored in the IC chip, the TOE.
-The digitized data is read out by the terminal via the contactless communication interface of the TOE.
-The digitized data also includes a facial image.
+At immigration, the passport booklet is inspected using a passport inspection terminal (hereinafter a "terminal").
+The whole information printed on the passport page (identification page) of the passport booklet, excluding the MRZ (Machine Readable Zone), which is necessary for immigration inspection is encoded, and printed on the MRZ using optical characters, which are read by the optical character reader of the terminal.
+This information is digitized and stored in the IC chip, i.e., the TOE, with other digitized information, including facial images.
+The digital data is read out by the terminal via the contactless communication interface of the TOE.